Raphaël Gesqua: Biography

-From 2003, Gesqua began his career in movies, and met then worked with several directors, such as Fabrice Blin, Thomas Lesourd, Christophe Monier, and Julien Maury, from the directors duo Julien Maury and Alexandre Bustillo, with whom he worked twice on his shorts.
-He then composed the soundtrack for the first film of the duo, Inside (2007 film) / A l'intérieur), the horror film presented at Cannes Film Festival in 2007, starring Beatrice Dalle, Alysson Paradis, and Nicolas Duvauchelle, among others.
+From 2003, Gesqua began his career in movies, and met then worked with several directors, such as Fabrice Blin, Thomas Lesourd, Christophe Monier, and Julien Maury.
+He then composed the soundtrack for the first film of the duo, Inside.

-This first experience resulted in a failure, producers rejected the composer's work.
+This first experience resulted in a failure, producers rejected Gesqua's work.

-The second collaboration was a better one, and in 2010/2011, Gesqua signs his first soundtrack for a feature film, with the Livid (Livide) film, produced by La Fabrique 2, and released in theaters in France, on December 7, 2011.

-A double CD limited edition of the soundtrack has been released by "Kronos Records" in 2017.
+The second collaboration was a better one, and in 2011, Gesqua signed his first soundtrack for a feature film, with the film Livid, produced by La Fabrique 2, and released in theaters in France, on December 7, 2011.
+A double CD limited edition of the soundtrack was released by Kronos Records in 2017.

-In 2013, the composer worked again with director Fabrice Blin, for his film documentary Super 8 Madness, about the genesis of Super 8 horror films in France.
+In 2013, Gesqua worked again with director Fabrice Blin, for his film documentary Super 8 Madness, about the genesis of Super 8 horror films in France.

-The composer also signed, at the beginning of 2013, the soundtrack of a new English video game license, Nimnims from Mickim Games.
+Gesqua also signed, at the beginning of 2013, the soundtrack of a new English video game license, NimNims from Mickim Games.

-In 2014, he worked again, also, with directors Julien Maury and Alexandre Bustillo, on their film Among the Living / Aux Yeux des Vivants.

-The critical reception for the film's music was excellent, in the United States first, through the SXSW Austin, Texas, where the film was rated in the top 10 of the event by the famous Fangoria, and frequently praised by music critics who attended the screening.

-Parallel to the film's release, a digital and CD version of the soundtrack has been released by publishers MovieScore Media and "Kronos Records".
+In 2014, Gesqua worked again, with directors Julien Maury and Alexandre Bustillo, on their film Among the Living.
+The critical reception for the film's music was excellent, in the United States first, through the SXSW Austin, Texas, where the film was rated in the top 10 of the event by Fangoria, and frequently praised by music critics who attended the screening.
+Parallel to the film's release, a digital and CD version of the soundtrack was released by publishers MovieScore Media and Kronos Records.

-The music of "Among The Living" obtained a nomination, in 2015, at "Soundtrack Geeks Awards", in the category "Best Horror Film Music of 2014".
+The music of Among the Living obtained a nomination, in 2015, at "Soundtrack Geeks Awards", in the category "Best Horror Film Music of 2014".

-Also in 2014, Raphaël Gesqua composed the soundtrack for US films anthology The ABCs of Death 2 ("X is for Xylophone" segment), directed by Julien Maury and Alexandre Bustillo.
+In 2014, Gesqua composed the soundtrack for US films anthology The ABCs of Death 2 ("X is for Xylophone" segment), directed by Julien Maury and Alexandre Bustillo.

-In 2015, Raphaël works again with Christophe Monier, to compose the music of his feature film "That Blood That Will Flow".
+In 2015, Gesqua worked again with Christophe Monier, to compose the music of his feature film That Blood That Will Flow.